Doom Bar: Danger to shipping

 In the event, neither the breakwater nor the railway were built, but the issue was re-examined by the 1858 British Parliamentary Select committee on Harbours for Refuge.
 The select committee took evidence from many witnesses about harbours all around the country.
 For Padstow, evidence from Captain Claxton, RN, stated that without the removal of the sand, ships in distress could use the harbour only at high tide.
 The committee was told by J. D. Bryant, a port commissioner and Receiver of Wreck for Padstow, that in 1848 Padstow Harbour Association had cut down a small piece of Stepper Point, which had given ships about 50 fathoms of extra "fair wind" into the harbour.
 Bryant recommended further removal of the point which would allow a true wind along the whole channel past the dangerous sandbar.

 The select committee report concluded the bar would return through re-silting if it were dredged, and there were insufficient resources to prevent it.
 Several alternatives were discussed, including the construction of two guide walls to sluice water across the bar, thereby removing it.
 Evidence was given that the bar was made up of "hard sand" which would prove difficult to remove.
 During the discussions, it was indicated that whilst the sandbank could be removed by a variety of methods, it would not significantly improve access to the harbour, and that a harbour of refuge would be better on the Welsh coast.

 The committee's final report determined that along the whole of the rocky coast between Land's End and Hartland Point, Padstow was the only potentially safe harbour for the coasting trade when the most dangerous north-westerly onshore gales were blowing.
 It noted that Padstow's safety was compromised by the Doom Bar and by the eddy-forming effect of Stepper Point.
-The report recommended initial expenditure of £20,000 to cut down the outer part of Stepper Point, which, in conjunction with the capstans, bollards and mooring rings, would significantly reduce the risk to shipping.
+The report recommended an initial expenditure of £20,000 to cut down the outer part of Stepper Point, which, in conjunction with the capstans, bollards and mooring rings, would significantly reduce the risk to shipping.

-During the twentieth century the Doom Bar was regularly dredged to improve access to Padstow.
+During the twentieth century, the Doom Bar was regularly dredged to improve access to Padstow.
 By the 1930s, when Commander H. E. Turner surveyed the estuary, there were two channels around the Doom Bar, and it is thought that the main channel may have moved to the east side in 1929.
 By 2010 the original channel had disappeared.
 The estuary is regularly dredged by Padstow Harbour Commission's dredgers, Sandsnipe and Mannin.